Exact numerical calculation of fixation probability and time on graphs: Software description

 To reduce the working memory needed, one could think of saving the matrix in a file instead of working memory.
 Alternatively, one could compute the entries dynamically when needed by the solving of the system of linear equations.
 Both approaches, however, would slow down the computation time significantly.
 But when working memory is a limiting factor, this would be a feasible possibility to circumvent this limitation.

 We have used the sparse BiCGSTAB method implemented in the eigen3 package \cite{vandervorst:SIAMSSC:1992} for solving the system of linear equations.
-This is an iterative method, which means that in theory the speed and accuracy of the algorithm hinges on the condition number of the matrix that is to be solved.
-The condition number is the fraction of the highest and the lowest eigenvalue of the matrix.
-An alternative would be using direct methods, which have the advantage of not depending on the condition number.
+This is an iterative method, which means that it is prone to rounding errors and the internal error tolerance of the algorithm (usually machine accuracy).
+An alternative would be using direct methods.
 However, these solvers need much more memory as well as CPU time for large matrices.

-\subsection{Computational Performance}
+Fig.~\ref{fig:error} shows the relative error for the fixation probability on three graphs.
+We see similar errors for different fitness values.
+The complete graph and the ring show very low relative error of below $10^{-5}$ up to a population size of $N=20$.
+Even the star only has a relative error of maximum $10^{-4}$.
+In order to achieve such a precision by doing simulations, one would need an extremely high number of realizations.

+\subsubsection{Computational performance}

 To test the computational performance, we have computed the fixation probability of random graphs of different sizes for neutral mutants.